systemd/systemd/docs/BUILDING_IMAGES.md

 Specifically, the following mechanisms are in place:

-1. The `swich-root` logic in systemd, that is used to switch from the initrd phase to the host will create the basic OS hierarchy skeleton if missing.
+1. The `switch-root` logic in systemd, that is used to switch from the initrd phase to the host will create the basic OS hierarchy skeleton if missing.
 It will create a couple of directories strictly necessary to boot up successfully, plus essential symlinks (such as those necessary for the